JuliaIBPM/ViscousFlow.jl/docs/src/index.md

 ```

 The plots in this documentation are generated using [Plots.jl](http://docs.juliaplots.org/latest/).
-You might want to install that too to follow the examples.
+You might want to install that, too, to follow the examples.

+## References

+[^1]: Liska, S. and Colonius, T. (2017) "A fast immersed boundary method for external incompressible viscous flows using lattice Green's functions," *J. Comput.
+Phys.*, 331, 257--279.

+[^2]: Taira, K. and Colonius, T. (2007) "The immersed boundary method: a projection approach," *J. Comput.
+Phys.*, 225, 2118--2137.

+[^3]: Wang, C. and Eldredge, J. D. (2015) "Strongly coupled dynamics of fluids and rigid-body systems with the immersed boundary projection method," *J. Comput.
+Phys.*, 295, 87--113. [(DOI)](https://doi.org/10.1016/j.jcp.2015.04.005).